 This course is designed to complement Professional Communication I and focuses on increasing an individual's communicative capacity through increasingly sophisticated, complex and nuanced presentations in English.
 Particular emphasis is given to the structure, content and tone of the language used in professional correspondence, including letters and conversations of inquiry, reply, complaint, negotiation, acceptance and rejection, as well as the elements of creating dynamic and effective multimedia presentations.
-Pre-requisite: None

-COMPUTERSCIENCE&COMPUTERENGINEERING UNDERGRADUATE COURSES
+COMPUTER SCIENCE & COMPUTER ENGINEERING UNDERGRADUATE COURSES